Desert Climates Cure Allergies

 There's No Pollen at the Beach

 Myth.
-Compared to other regions, beaches can be nice vacation spots for allergy sufferers.
-Beaches generally have lower pollen counts.
-However, grasses are common near beaches, and ragweed pollen can be found as far as 400 miles out to sea.
-Also, even a short drive or walk away from the sand will expose you to the region's pollen-emitting plant life.
+Beaches can be nice vacation spots for people with allergies.
+They generally have lower pollen counts.
+But even a short drive or walk away from the sand will expose you.
+Grasses are common near beaches, and ragweed pollen can be found as far as 400 miles out to sea.

 Pollen Counts Can Predict Bad Days